notrichardpeng/SGAI-Outbreak-Willy1/README.md

 3. Play and finish the game
 4. Restart the game, but this time check the hospital option as well
 5. Finish this game
-6. Open `SelfPlayData_Hospital.txt` and `SelfPlayData_NoHospital`, copy and paste both into the willy1 game test Discord channel
+6. Open `SelfPlayData_Hospital.txt` and `SelfPlayData_NoHospital.txt`, copy and paste both into the willy1 game test Discord channel

 Thanks for playing and we hope you have fun!
 Any constructive feedback is welcome.